 “What gives you genuine happiness?”
 Continue reading My happiness is more important than your expectations

 I found a safe space, where I could be me, in a friend.
 He did not judge me.
 All he did was listen to me.
 He always assured me that all will be right one day.
 He didn’t have to say it aloud.
 All he did was to make me feel it.
-But it did not happen that day.
-Continue reading When I stopped worrying and started taking control of my problems
+But it did… Continue reading When I stopped worrying and started taking control of my problems

 Dear Me This is probably the 7th time (there may be more that I just can’t recall but have somewhere written in the notebooks getting covered in dust) that I am starting to write my story.
 The first time was when I was 17.
-I remember how I had burned all those little snippets of my story.
-It was important for me to destroy them … Continue reading The 7th attempt to write my story
+I remember how I had burned all those little snippets of… Continue reading The 7th attempt to write my story